AmasaDelano/dw-srd-offline/src/markdown/06_02_Cleric.md

 The weapon you hold while casting does +1d4 damage until you dismiss this spell.
 While this spell is ongoing you take -1 to cast a spell.

+---

+Casting Magic Weapon on the same weapon again has no effect.
+No matter how many times you cast it on the same weapon it’s still just magic +1d4 damage.

+That said, even a weak enchantment is nothing to be scoffed at.
+Having a magic weapon may give you an advantage against some of the stranger beasts of Dungeon World, ghosts and the like.
+The exact effects depend on the monster and circumstances, so make the most of it.

 #### Sanctuary

 *Level 1*